Legal system of Saudi Arabia: Labor law

+Foreign workers are only permitted to have a fixed-term employment contract (as opposed to an indefinite term contract); if no specific term is stipulated in the contract, then it ends in conjunction with the expiration of the employee's work permit.
 Agricultural workers and domestic workers including drivers, cleaning staff, and landscapers are not covered by labor protections, and frequently subjected to mistreatment.

 Land law

 Most land in Saudi Arabia is owned by the government and only cultivated land and urban property are subject to individual ownership.
 All land titles must be registered, but there is no accurate information as to the extent of registration.
 Real estate could only be owned by Saudi citizens until 2000, when the property laws were amended to allow foreigners to own property in Saudi Arabia.
 Property investments by non-Saudis of more than 30 million Saudi riyals require approval of the Council of Ministers and foreigners remain prohibited from owning property in Medina and Mecca.

 Saudi Arabia has three categories of land: developed land (amir), undeveloped land (mawat), and "protective zones" (harim).
 Developed land comprises the built environment of towns and villages and agriculturally developed land, and can be bought, sold and inherited by individuals.
 The undeveloped land comprises rough grazing, pasture and wilderness.
 Rough grazing and pasture is owned in common and everyone has equal rights to its use.
 The wilderness is owned by the state and may be open to everyone unless specific restrictions are imposed.
 Harim land is a protective buffer between the owned land and the undeveloped land, and is defined, in the case of a town, as the area that can be reached and returned from in a day for the purposes of collecting fuel and pasturing livestock.

 Saudi law utilizes the Waqf, which is a form of land ownership whereby a Muslim can transfer property to a foundation for long-term religious or charitable purposes.
 The property cannot then be alienated or transferred.